mozerpol/learningRISC-V/instructions/ADDI/README.md

 - Next five bits is *rs1*: 00001, like x1 register.
 - Next is five bits it's number what we want add - *rs2*: 00011, in hex it is 5

 Ok, but how exactly does this instruction work?
-It'll be the easiest explain on few examples, suppose `x1` and `x2` is equal zero:
+It'll be the easiest explain on few examples, suppose `x1` and `x2` is equal zero at the beginning:
 1. `addi x2, x1, 0x3` - add 0x3 number to x1 register:
 ```
     0x00000000      <-- x1 register